 After a few hours at the beer festival, we boarded a BrewBarge and pedaled a converted pontoon boat on the Willamette River whilst drinking more beer.

 There were eight other people on the barge with us along with two crew members.
-The group of eight were celebrating a birthday.
+The group of eight was celebrating a birthday.
 The birthday girl was a nurse who was feeling old at the ripe age of 23.
 She stated that she had to work later that night so she could only drink two 24 ounce beers.
 Wow.